BabylonJS/Extensions/HtmlMesh/README-npm.md

 current form, this will not work in native apps or in XR.
 If constructed outside of a browser context, the HtmlMesh instances will not have any geometry and will be disabled.
 In the future, it might make sense to have them appear with placeholder content of perhaps even an option to view the raw HTML in a popup UI.

+HtmlMesh instances by default are "in scene" meaning that they can be occluded by objects in scene and may occlude objects in scene when they are between the camera and the object.
+In scene HtmlMesh instances require that the scene clear color is transparent, and they must be rectangular.
+HttmlMesh instances can also be created as "overlays".
+In this case, they render above the scene, can be semi-transparent, and can be non-rectangular.
+However, overlays will render above all scene content, even content that is between the mesh and the camera.
+Overlays are a good choice when you want an HTML overlay to be attached to an object in the scene, as it eliminates the need to handle the projection and transforming of the HTML element yourself.

 By default the HtmlMesh will capture pointer events as soon as the pointer enters.
 This is to facilitate the user's ability to interact with the site content without requiring an extra click or some other gesture.
 Note that pointer capture won't occur when a camera zoom causes the pointer to be over the mesh.
 This is to allow zooming in and out of the scene without the mesh capturing the pointer and preventing zoom as soon as the pointer enters.
 This behavior can be disabled as described in the [pointer capture](#pointer-capture) section below, in which case you will need to provide a mechanism to trigger poiitner capture and release in your code.